ZYYSny/HKU-COMP8053/README.md

 15. TCSVT 2017 Visual Methods for Anlayzing Probabilistic Classification Data

-16. TCSVT 2017 What Would a Graph Look Like in This Layot A Machine Learning Approach to Large Graph Visualization
+16. TCSVT 2017 What Would a Graph Look Like in This Layout?
+A Machine Learning Approach to Large Graph Visualization

 17. VAST 2011 Observation-Level Interaction with Statistical Models for Visual Analytics